 Description of Evolution in Practice

-When there is a change to one of the factors set out in the definition of scope of practice but the change is not significant, the College considers this to be an evolution in practice.
+When there is a change to one of the factors set out in the definition of scope of practice, but the change is not significant, the College considers this to be an evolution in practice.
 An evolution in practice is characterized by the gradual development or progression of a physician’s practice within a certain area in keeping with the direction of the specialty.
 An evolution in practice may include narrowing or limiting a practice, performance of innovative techniques or procedures or prescribing new medications within the context of a specialty.

 Examples include:

-- a family physician who, within their general area of training, decides to narrow the focus of their practice to women’s health issues;
+• a family physician who, within their general area of training, decides to narrow the focus of their practice to women’s health issues;

-- the transition from a solo practice to a Family Health Team.
+• the transition from a solo practice to a Family Health Team.

-However, when a physician focuses their scope of practice in a way that is no longer in keeping with the direction of the specialty and to such an extent that they are practicing in a significantly different way than their peers, it is likely that the changing scope of practice process would be required.
+However, when a physician focuses their scope of practice in a way that is no longer in keeping with the direction of the specialty and to such an extent that they are practicing in a significantly different way than their peers, it is likely that a changing scope of practice process would be required.

 As with all applications for changing scope of practice and re-entering practice, each physician’s situation is considered individually, and the process is designed to provide support to the physician as well as an assurance of oversight to the public during this transition.